tislib/logi/Readme.md

 ### Syntax Elements

-There are different type of syntax elements in Logi:
+There are different types of syntax elements in Logi:

 1. **Keyword**: A keyword is an identifier that is used to define a syntax element.
 2. **VariableKeyword**: A variable keyword is a keyword that can be used as a variable in the syntax.
 It is for matching dynamic information in definition
 3. **ParameterList**: A parameter list is a list of parameters.
 It is used to define a list of parameters in a syntax element.
-4. **ArgumentList**: An argument list is a list of arguments.
-It is used to define a list of arguments in a syntax element.
-5. **CodeBlock**: A code block is a block of code.
+4. Scope: A scope is a block of code enclosed in curly braces.
 It is used to define a block of code in a syntax element.
-6. **ExpressionBlock**: An expression block is a block of expression.
-It is used to define a block of expression in a syntax element.
+5. **ArgumentList**: An argument list is a list of arguments.
+It is used to define a list of arguments in a syntax element. syntax element.
-7. **AttributeList**: An attribute list is a list of attributes.
+6. **AttributeList**: An attribute list is a list of attributes.
 It is used to define a list of attributes in a syntax element.
-8. **TypeReference**: A type reference is to include a statement from *types* section into syntax.
+7. **TypeReference**: A type reference is to include a statement from *types* section into syntax.
-9. **Combination**: A combination is a combination of multiple syntax elements.
+8. **Combination**: A combination is a combination of multiple syntax elements.
 It is like Or statement
-10. **Structure**: A structure is a combination of multiple syntax elements.
-It is for making nested definition statements.

 #### Keyword